ncata/SSF/SSF_Log.md

 * 1pm-2pm: Reviewed and updated notes and planned for Trial 4.
 Reviewed WHOI packing list.
 Got Tioga date switched to Thursday to align with the birthday.
 * 2pm-3:20pm: Ran Trial 4.
 40% of data is used for training while 60% is used for validation.
 Looked into graduate programs at UW.
 Reviewed Christies comments on my abstract.
 Updated trial metadata.
 * 3pm-4pm: Emailed Steve and Tom, reviewed WHOI email, went over visit schedule.

+## 07/29/2021-08/07/2021:
+* Travel and WHOI SSF Visit

+## 08/09/2021:
+* 9am-10:30am: Meeting with Chris Sherwood, reading on SSF final poster presentation (Aug.
+26), emails re: PIV cards and some final poster presentations.
+* 10:30am-12:00pm: Read the ocampor notebook on image quality assessment.
+Reviewed emails re: MSU Geography, Accessed USGS laptop using old username/password.
+USGS accounts can be accessed with PIV card login, however the user account Nicholas Catanzaro (Affiliate) cannot be accessed using the PIV card.
+Login attempts return: Domain not available, try again later.
+* 1pm-2pm: SSF meetup Zoom call.
+Reminder: create excel spreadsheet from trial metadata files this evening.

+## 08/16/2021:
+* 8:45am-10am: Emails, began moving images onto D: drive, read Pangeo.io page.
+* 10am-11am: Continued researching Pangeo and email work.
+* 11am-12pm: Updated calendar.
+Looked for a Pangeo environment that I could modify for the OWG.
+Must get more familiar with Dask and scheduling.
+The tutorial gallery has useful info.
+The Gude for Scientists also helped.
+* 1pm-1:30pm: Finished reading Pangeo Tutorial page.
+I have not managed to find a gallery that might work for me.
+Also, I was under the impression that Pangeo was a USGS HPC rather than a community.
+Dask shows promise in being very helpful by avoiding memory errors.
+I am keeping the WHOI Poseidon HPC in mind.
+I have never used it or SLURM but it could be another resource for computing power.
+I am still confused on why I need the USGS laptop for Pangeo as opposed to my own.
+Maybe it uses a Pangeo environment in conjunction with AWS cloud computing resources that are contracted out to USGS.
+Will ping Chris with this either this evening or tomorrow morning now that I have a better understanding of what Pangeo is.
+* 1:30pm-2:10pm: Read through the Landsat 8 Pangeo envrionment to see how images were being processed using Pangeo and how AWS was utilized.
+Not as helpful as I had hoped unfortunately.
+* 2:10pm-2:45pm: Wrote out a research intent statement to help focus interests post REU.
+Began looking at previous uses of WHOI Poseidon to train deep neural networks.
+* 2:45pm-3pm: Backed up repo.